Copyright 2018-2021 Xanadu Quantum Technologies Inc.

 can potentially be quite expensive.
 Autograd would naively

-request indepedent vjps for each entry in the output, even though the internal circuits will be
+request independent vjps for each entry in the output, even though the internal circuits will be

 exactly the same.

-When normal caching provided by :func:`~.cache_execute` is present, the expensive part (re-executing
+When caching is enabled, the expensive part (re-executing identical circuits) is

 in the number of required circuit executions.